123Henry123/Henry-Notes/Henry vault/LDAP.md

 8. if it returns something that means they're connected

 Documented process for marking users inactive so they can no longer log in.
 Check the last time to user has logged in.
-If the user hasn't logged in in a designated amount of days remove then from the server.
+If the user hasn't logged in in a designated amount of days disable the users account.
+When they try logging in notify them that their account has been disabled and they should contact someone.

 My experience:
 While making a ldap server i faced lots of difficulties and struggles.
 When I first initialized the ldap server I wasn't familiar with the ldap commands.
 After a while I got the hang of it and  configured the domain name and added the users.